vakharwalad23/google-mcp/README.md

 - **Gmail**:

-  - Send emails with multiple recipients (to, cc, bcc) and attachments.
+  - Send emails with multiple recipients (to, cc, bcc) and **attachments from local files or Google Drive**.
+  - **Download all email attachments** to local storage with cross-platform support.
   - List emails with custom queries, labels, and result limits.
-  - Read specific emails by ID.
+  - Read specific emails by ID with attachment information.
   - Manage labels (add, remove, list).
   - Draft and delete emails.